 Welcome To The Workgoats Homepage

-The only workgoats I have now are me and a truck or two
+The only workgoats I have now are me and a bunch of Jeep parts

 This site has dropped the information about goats since I don't raise goats any more.
 It is doubtful if they will return.

-I will be dedicating the site to document the building of a truck for a daily driver.
-Not just any truck, a 1957 Power Giant.
+I will be dedicating the site to document the building of a Jeep for a daily driver, a 1988 Jeep YJ.
+The picture on the right is the way it looked when I brought it home.

 Click on any of my pages in the menu to the left.
 If you find information that needs to be corrected or have a goat question, please feel free to contact me at: email@example.com